PurpleTurtleCreative/website/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 * Custom Dimensions Tracking - Enable Google analytics custom dimensions tracking for WordPress.
 * Author Tracking - See author stats and discover who's the most popular author on your site.
 * Popular Post Tracking - See which blog post and section is the most popular.
+* YouTube Google Analytics - Easily and automatically track embedded YouTube video starts, stops, and progression of your YouTube videos.
+* Vimeo Google Analytics - Easily and automatically track embedded Vimeo video starts, stops, and progression of your YouTube videos.
+* HTML5 Video Google Analytics - Easily and automatically track embedded HTML5 video starts, stops, and progression of your YouTube videos.
+* Exclude from Tracking - Disable the loading of the Google Analytics tracking on specific pages or posts.
 * Contextual Insights - Get actionable tips on how to improve engagement and get more visitors based on your site's traffic.
 * Headline Analyzer - Get more clicks and improve SEO following suggestions from our Headline Analyzer directly in the WordPress editor
 * Custom Post Type Tracking - Track the performance of your custom post types.